omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Item set (for items only)
 - Full-text.

+More options may be added by modules.

 ![Facet Type dropdown menu showing options](modulesfiles/FacetedBrowse_SelectFacetType.png)

 Once the type is selected, click the "Add" button.
-A drawer will open on the right side of the browser window with options to configure the facet.
+A drawer will open on the right side of the browser window to configure the facet.
 Facet names are always required and will display in the public interface.

 Other facet options are described below.

 The image below shows the drawer options for the Value facet:

 ![Configure Facet draw for the Values facet type, as listed in the section below.](modulesfiles/FacetedBrowse_ConfigureFacetV.png)

-For the Single (list) and Multiple (list) Select types, page creators can choose to truncate the values on the list that is visible to the site visitor, by setting a number in the "Truncate values" option.
-Leaving the input blank will display all values.
-Entering in a number will display only that number of facets, in order, with a "See more (X)" link displaying the number of further facets.

 Do not forget to click the "Set facet" button to save your work, and then save the category.